audsinthecity/accountability-rings/README.md

 * User can create new accountability ring with name, description, proof criteria description, and stake amount
 * Other users can join a ring if there is space and if they submit the correct stake amount until the following 0000 UTC Monday
 * Each ring member can submit proof of compliance each week before the deadline
-* Each ring member can vote on the validity of other members' proof each week before the deadline
+* Each ring member can vote on the validity of other members' proofs each week before the deadline

 ## Demo